auth0/auth0-metrics/README.md

 ### .ready(cb)
 Executes a callback when segment finishes loading.
 #### Parameters
-* `cb` function to trun when segment finishes loading.
+* `cb` function to run when segment finishes loading.

+## Known issues
+If you need to add traits to the current user without identifying the user id, you need to run segment's native identify, using metrics.segment().identify()